copious-world/gift-cli/README.md

 # gift-cli

-A tiny cli that passes a tokenized command line to a command processor class
+A tiny cli that passes a tokenized command line to a command processor class.

 ## exported methods

-This module exports just two methods.
+This module exports four methods.

 ```
+// These are the main methoods that will be required
+// to run the cli application.

 module.exports.load_config_file
 module.exports.run_commands

+// These helper methods can be used
+// to make it easy to get parts of the command line

+module.exports.front_tokens = front_tokens;
+module.exports.rest_tokens = rest_tokens;

 ```

 `load_config_file` takes one parameter, a file name.
 The file should be a JSON formatted file.
 The resultant javascript object will be passed as config to the `run_commands` method.